NC State Extension Publications

 Skip to Symptoms

-Common rust begins with lesions on leaves resembling flecks which develop into small tan spots.
+Common rust begins with lesions on leaves resembling flecks that develop into small, tan spots.
 These lesions will be found on both the upper and lower surfaces of the leaves or leaf sheaths and are scattered across the leaf surface.
 The lesions are circular to elongate and may occur in clusters.
-The fungus erupts through the epidermis of the leaf surface as lesions mature and grow in length.
-At this point a distinguishing yellow halo is commonly present.
-Within the lesions jagged and elongated brick-red to cinnamon-brown pustules.
-These pustules are the urediniospores which impart the characteristic lesion color and will readily rub off onto fingers.
-As the disease progresses, lesions become dark orange-brown as teliospores are formed.
+As lesions mature and grow in length, the fungus erupts through the epidermis of the leaf surface and a characteristic yellow halo is commonly present.
+Within the lesions, asexual spores (urediniospores) grow and create jagged, elongate, brick-red to cinnamon-brown pustules that can readily rub off onto fingers.
+As the disease progresses, the urediniospores produce dark, orange-brown teliospores, creating darker pustules.

-The early symptoms of Southern corn rust include small circular-to-oval shaped lesions which are oftentimes accompanied by a light green to yellow halo.
-Similarly to common rust, as lesions mature they erupt through the epidermis of the leaf surface, but are almost exclusively located on the upper leaf surface.
-Within the lesions light orange to cinnamon-red pustules, which are key to identification, are filled with urediniospores early in the season.
+Southern corn rust begins with small circular-to-oval shaped lesions often accompanied by a light green to yellow halo.
+Similarly to common rust, as lesions mature, they erupt through the epidermis of the leaf surface, but are almost exclusively located on the upper leaf surface.
+Within the lesions are light orange to cinnamon-red urediniospores that make up pustules early in the season.
 Southern rust pustules tend to be smaller, have a more circular shape, and are more densely packed than common rust pustules.
-Also, unlike common rust the lesions can develop on tissues other than the leaves, including the stalk, husk, and leaf sheath.
+Unlike common rust, the lesions not only develop on leaf tissues, but can also develop on the stalk, husk, and leaf sheath.

 Damage to corn stalk from southern corn rust